programaths/go-patterns/README.md

 This is a collection of common design patterns translated into Go.
-The goal of this repository is to help programmers coming from other language communities to Go for the first time.
+The goal of this repository is to help programmers coming from other language communities understand how their favorite patterns can be reused in Go.

 We do not intended to be restrict this to the traditional [GoF Design Patterns](https://en.wikipedia.org/wiki/Design_Patterns).
-We hope to include any language idiom you'd like to see re-implemented in a more idiomatic Go design.
+We hope to include any language idiom you'd like to see re-implemented in more idiomatic Go.
 Suggestions are welcomed.
 If there is a pattern you'd like to see or contribute, please file an [issue](https://github.com/jbuberel/go-patterns/issues).